ValentinaMiller/Influence-of-rain-on-image-compression/README.md

 One application would be to make streaming less data consuming without losing observable quality by replacing scenes.
 Scenes when it is raining could be replaced by scenes with artificial rain and then compressed by a higher factor.

 ### 4.1 Workarounds
-Looking at the pairs of pictures the observer notices that the pairs differ from each other in more than just the criteria whether they show rain or not.
-As a workaround we included a third criteria next to rain and no rain: artificial rain.
+Looking at the pairs of pictures the observer notices that the pairs differ from each other in more than just the criterion whether they show rain or not.
+As a workaround we included a third criterion next to rain and no rain: artificial rain.
 This makes it possible to guarantee a better comparison.

 ### 4.2 Debriefing
 Finally it is important to mention that the experiments have to be extended through more participants, more test runs as well as more stimuli pictures with different motives in order to prove or disprove our hypothesis.

 ### 4.3 Remaining Questions
 It's questionable whether the measured deviation of pictures with artificial rain is actually bigger than the standard deviation and therefore a relevant result of the experiment.
-However, in order to answer this question further calculations have to be done which only make sense if they're based on more differing stimuli as well as more test runs and participants.
-Another question that would be very interesting to examine, is how other weather conditions influence the perceived quality of compressed pictures, for example fog.
+However, in order to answer this question, further calculations have to be done which only make sense if they're based on more differing stimuli as well as more test runs and participants.
+Another question that would be very interesting to examine is how other weather conditions influence the perceived quality of compressed pictures, for example fog.

 ## 5. Instructions to recreate the experiment
 Following this, you too can easily replicate our experiment or create your own with whatever images you want!